Group Policy: Syntax

+View Filtering must be turned off in order to see custom preference settings (such as this example) in the Group Policy Editor.

+ADM files across different platforms

+ADM files shipped with Microsoft operating systems include descriptions of policy settings for not just that platform but for all other platforms on which Group Policy is supported.
+For example, the Windows XP Service Pack 2 ADM files described policy settings not just for this platform but also for Windows 2000 and Windows Server 2003.
+This approach allows management of machines that are running an operating system other than that on which GPEdit is used.

+Managing ADM files

+By default, ADM files are stored in each GPO, within Sysvol on domain controllers.
+This creates a simple and effective model for replicating ADM files across domain controllers (which is handled by the File Replication Service).
+However, in some instances this can cause operational issues.
+To this end, various policy settings are available to manage the manner in which ADM files are read and stored.
+These are described in Microsoft's KB article 816662.

+ADMX files

+Starting with Windows Vista, ADM files have mostly been replaced with ADMX files (and their associated language-specific ADML files).
+The ADMX file is structured in standard XML format, whereas the ADM files used a proprietary format.

 Security

 Group Policy settings are enforced voluntarily by the targeted applications.
 In many cases, this merely consists of disabling the user interface for a particular function.

 Alternatively, a malevolent user can modify or interfere with the application so that it cannot successfully read its Group Policy settings, thus enforcing potentially lower security defaults or even returning arbitrary values.

 Later enhancements to Group Policy

 Group Policy was enhanced following its initial release in Windows 2000.
 For example, Windows XP has introduced a new feature called Group Policy Update which replaced the secedit command.
 This feature allows an administrator to force a group policy update on all computers with accounts in a particular Organizational Unit.
 This overrides the default scheduled task on the computer which runs the gpupdate command within 90 minutes, adjusted by a random offset to avoid overloading the domain controller.

 Group Policy Infrastructure Status was introduced, which can report when any Group Policy Objects are not replicated correctly amongst domain controllers.

 Group Policy Results Report also has a new feature that times the execution of individual components when doing a Group Policy Update.